Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample4_MultivariateDetect.md

 ## Detect last anomalies

 To detect anomalies using your newly trained model, create a private function named `DetectLast`.
-You will you could read data from local file and pass the data to `LastDetectAnomaly`.
+You will you could read data from local file and pass the data to `DetectMultivariateLastAnomaly`.
 Result can be found in the response.

 ```C# Snippet:DetectLastMultivariateAnomaly
 private JsonElement DetectLast(AnomalyDetectorClient client, Guid model_id)